 The infrequent and imperfect yet impassioned musings of a farmer, meatsmith, activist, mother, wife, daughter, sister, friend, and cultural commentator with a penchant for food and community…

-I am an ethicurean farmer, mindful meatsmith, agrarian activist, and cultural theorist with a focus on ethical, agroecological food systems.
-I’ve been widely published on a diverse spectrum from food ethics and politics, multicultural foodways, feminism and food, and food tourism to culinary cosmopolitanism.
+I am an agroecologist in principle and in practice; an ethicurean farmer, mindful meatsmith, agrarian activist, and academic with a focus on ethical, ecologically sound, and socially just food systems.
+I’ve been widely published on a diverse spectrum from food ethics and politics, agroecology, multicultural foodways, feminism and food, and food tourism to culinary cosmopolitanism.

 You can email me, Tammi Jonas, on tammois (at) gmail.com

 Agroecology and the Custodial Ethic, Oxford Real Farming Conference, 6 Jan 22.

 Tammi Jonas from Jonai Farms, Eco Convos with Dan, 22 Nov 21.

 Episode 40: Tammi Jonas, The Regenerative Journey with Charlie Arnott, 4 Nov 21.